ByketPoe/pands-problem-sheet/README.md

 The sample output given in the question showed the calculated values in a row on one line.
 I decided the best way to replicate this would be to create a list to hold all of the values in.
 The initial value entered is added to the list when it is initially created.
 After the calculations are done on the value, the new value is also added to the list at the end of every iteration of the loop.
 This list is then printed at the end to show the results.

 #### References:
+There are no references for this task as I was able to complete it using the notes from the course.

 ### Week 5 weekday.py
+The purpose of this program is to return a message corresponding the day of the week it is today.
 #### Explanation of code:
 The datetime module is used for two functions in the code; the function to obtain the current date and the function to convert it to show the day of the week.
 The code uses a dictionary to store the days of the week and a corresponding message if it is a weekday or weekend.
 The key for each item is a number (as a string) from 0-6 and corresponds to a numbering system used in the datetime module to refer to the days of the week, where 0 = Sunday, 1 = Monday etc. The values are lists comprised of two items, the text of the day name and the corresponding message.
 This makes it easier to change the code if I wanted it to print the day instead of the message.

 #### References:
-https://www.w3schools.com/python/python_datetime.asp - the Datetime module, which contains the functions .now() and .strftime() which were both used in the code.
+Datetime module - https://www.w3schools.com/python/python_datetime.asp - this contains the functions .now() and .strftime() which were both used in the code.

 ### Week 6 squareroot.py
+The purpose of this program is to find an approximation of the square root of a number.
 ### Explanation of code:
 I decided to use Newton's Method to approximate the square root, as suggested.
 I watched the video in the references below to understand how the method works and based my code off that.

 Newton's Method requires an initial guess to get the ball rolling, so for the function I made, I had that guess be a mandatory argument that the user had to input.
 I also had a user inputted argument that acted as a limit to how accurate the result would be.
 A while loop checks how accurate the current guess is by squaring it and finding the difference between it and the number we are trying to find the square root of.
 If the difference is less than the limit that the user inputted, the function returned the guess.
 Otherwise, the guess is passed through Newton's Method and a new guess is approximated.
 This continues until the difference calculted by the while loop is less than the limit.

 #### References:
-https://www.youtube.com/watch?v=FMCOebUGG94 - video on Newton's Method by BriTheMathGuy on YouTube
+Video on Newton's Method by BriTheMathGuy on YouTube - https://www.youtube.com/watch?v=FMCOebUGG94

 ### Week 7 es.py
+The purpose of this program is to count the number of times the letter "e" appears in a text file.
 #### Explanation of code:
 In this code, I decided to count all of the "e"s that appear within the text file, regardless of if they were upper or lower case.
 To do this, I converted all of the letters to lowercase, using the .lower() function.
 A further expansion of the code could give the number of upper case and number of lower case in the results.